Student Code of Conduct

 - Refusing to show or surrender University identification upon request by University employees acting in the performance of their duties.

-- Failure to appear before the Dean of Students or designee.
+- Failing to appear before the Dean of Students or designee.

-- Not cooperating with any Student Conduct Administrator/Board by not being forthcoming and honest with information.
+- Failing to cooperate with any Student Conduct Administrator/Board by not being forthcoming and honest with information.

-- Not complying with disciplinary actions imposed in a timely manner.
+- Failing to comply with disciplinary actions imposed in a timely manner.

-- Knowingly furnishing false identification to the University.
+- Furnishing false identification to the University knowingly.
 Misrepresenting information about oneself or others when providing information to a University official acting in the performance of his/her duties.

 - Engaging in forgery, alteration, or the unauthorized use of University records, documents, or instruments of identification.